 Devices: All remote.it-compatible devices running an SSH server.

-Clients: Windows 10 command prompt, Mac OS/X terminal and Linux console or terminal window.
+Clients: Windows 10 command prompt, macOS terminal and Linux console or terminal window.

 You will then see a window showing the services available on that device.
 You will need to set your pop-up blocker, if any, to allow popups from the remote.it web site.

-Click on the remote.it SSH Service you wish to connect to, then click on "Confirm".
+Click on the link of the remote.it SSH Service you wish to connect to.

 Within a few moments, you will see a dialog with connection details.